Twigonometry/Cybersecurity-Notes/Cheat Sheets/Fundamental Skills.md

 SSH access is controlled by keys, using public-key cryptography.
 'Hosts' make themselves

-The SSH protocol also powers many other tools and services, such as [[Linux Networking#Secure Copy]] and port forwarding.
+The SSH protocol also powers many other tools and services, such as [[Linux Networking#Secure Copy|Secure Copy]] and port forwarding.

 **Basic Syntax**